Conference at the University of Montpellier: “Autism and Gender: Let’s Change Our Perspective!”

-On World Autism Awareness Day and during the annual "Donner des Elles à l'UM" event, the University of Montpellier wanted to bring together the themes of autism and gender in a unique conference.
-Open to all, it will take place on Tuesday, March 31, 2026, from 12:15 p.m. to 1:45 p.m. in the Dumontet amphitheater on the Triolet campus and will also be accessible remotely.
+To mark World Autism Awareness Day and the annual“Donner des Elles à l’UM” event, the University of Montpellier has organized a special conference bringing together the themes of autism and gender.
+Open to everyone, it will take place on Tuesday, March 31, 2026, from 12:15 p.m. to 1:45 p.m. in the Dumontet Auditorium on the Triolet campus and will also be available online.

 Understanding an intersection that is still too little known

-Hosted by Julie Dachez, doctor of social psychology, author, and science communicator, this conference aims to link scientific research and real-life experiences by taking an engaged and informed look at autism.
-She wants to highlight the decisive influence of social norms on the obstacles faced by autistic people, particularly women.
+Led by Julie Dachez, a doctor of social psychology, author, and science communicator, this lecture aims to bridge the gap between scientific research and personal experiences by offering an engaged and informed perspective on autism.
+She seeks to highlight the decisive influence of social norms on the barriers faced by people with autism, particularly women.

 The speaker will seek to explain what contributes to the underdiagnosis of women, why many of them develop coping strategies, and how these mechanisms profoundly affect their mental health.
 This will be an opportunity to gain a more accurate, respectful, and deeply human understanding of neurodiversity.

-UM committed to gender equality and the inclusion of neuroatypical individuals
+The UM is committed to gender equality and the inclusion of neurodivergent individuals

-As a place of education, research, and civic engagement, the University of Montpellier places equality and diversity at the heart of its mission.
-Long committed to these issues, it holds the Afnor Alliance label for "Gender Equality and Diversity," which recognizes structured and sustainable work in support of these issues.
-In 2024, UM signed the Atypie-Friendly charter and is participating in the associated program, which aims to make higher education institutions more inclusive for students with neurodevelopmental disorders (NDDs).
+As a center for education, research, and civic engagement, the University of Montpellier places equality and diversity at the heart of its mission.
+With a longstanding commitment to these issues, it holds the AFNOR Alliance “Gender Equality and Diversity” certification, which recognizes structured and sustainable efforts to advance these goals.
+In 2024, UM signed the Atypie-Friendly charter and participates in the associated program, which aims to make higher education institutions more inclusive for students with neurodevelopmental disorders (NDD).

-Through the actions carried out throughout the year, the University of Montpellier aims to stimulate reflection and encourage awareness.
-These opportunities for discussion and awareness-raising contribute to breaking down gender stereotypes and building a university environment conducive to the fulfillment of each and every individual, where differences are valued and everyone's talents are fully recognized.
+Through initiatives carried out throughout the year, the University of Montpellier aims to stimulate reflection and raise awareness.
+These opportunities for dialogue and awareness-raising help break down gender stereotypes and foster a university environment conducive to the personal growth of every individual, where differences are celebrated and everyone’s talents are fully recognized.

-This event is supported by the Handiversité and Quality of Life at Work departments of the Campus Life Division as part of the Multi-Year Disability Master Plan (SDPH) and the UM's Gender Equality Plan.
+This event is organized by the Handiversité and Workplace Quality of Life units of the Campus Life Division as part of the University of Marseille’s Multi-Year Disability Action Plan (SDPH) and Gender Equality Plan.

 Practical information: